Delaware River & Bay Authority Airports

 New Castle, Delaware

 Wilmington Airport is a Part 139 FAA Certificated Airport located on 1,250 acres in the heart of the Northeast Corridor.
 Just 25 minutes from Center City Philadelphia and 90 minutes from New York City and Washington, D.C., it features easy access to I-95, I-295, I-495, and the New Jersey Turnpike; and is just 10 minutes from the Wilmington Amtrak Station.
-A premier BizAv airport, it is also home to Frontier Airlines with passenger service to Florida.
+A premier BizAv airport, it is also home to Avelo Airlines with passenger service to five cities in Florida.

 MILLVILLE executive AIRPORT (MIV)